CarlosUrteaga/carlosurteaga.github.io/_pages/cv.md

 Work experience
 ======
-* Mar 2019: Data Scientist Advisor
+* Mar 2019: Data Scientist
   * IA platform to detect, count, track and identify people in the building, the tools used to perform the task was Python, TensorFlow with Keras and Flask.
   * Recidivism model (XGBoost) for LATAM using demographic information.
 This task requiere a feature engineering to extract insights between the parts.
   * D3 (data driven discovery) for the financial and IT are.
 Understand business needs and opportunities to drive the discovery cycles on both descriptive and predictive analytics.
 We propose RPA, optimization and dashboard to solve theirs pains